 Many organisms have advanced their phenology in recent decades (Post et al. 2001; Parmesan and Yohe 2003), particularly the timing of spring events at mid-high latitudes (Parmesan 2006; Cohen et al. 2018).
-In a meta-analysis of 27 pairs of interacting species, Kharouba et al. (2018) found that phenology advanced by an average of 4 days/decade across species since the early 1980s.
-Interacting species have advanced their phenology by similar magnitudes, resulting in significant increases in mismatch.
-The observed mismatch had no consistent direction as 31 interactions shifted closer while 23 shifted further apart.
+In a meta-analysis of 27 pairs of interacting species, Kharouba et al. (2018) found that phenology advanced by an average of 4 days/decade across species since the early 1980s, resulting in significant changes in mismatch.
+These changes had no consistent direction as 31 interactions shifted closer while 23 shifted further apart.
 The clearest examples of climate-driven mismatch have been reported for insect herbivores at high altitudes or latitudes (Renner and Zohner 2018), where many organisms rely on a seasonal resting period because temperatures affecting physiological processes tend to be below species optima for most of the year.
-After a seasonal arrest in development that can last for several months, synchrony between the emergence of phytophagous insects from diapause and the end of their host plants dormancy, is critical to the consumer’s fitness (Van Asch and Visser 2007).
+After a seasonal arrest in development that can last for several months, synchrony between the emergence of phytophagous insects from diapause and the end of their host plants dormancy is critical to the consumer’s fitness (Van Asch and Visser 2007).
 Spring defoliators have evolved to exploit foliage at its annual optimal nutritional qualities (Mattson and Scriber 1987).
 This strategy requires a precise phenological match between the consumer and its resource because the quality of foliage declines quickly with foliar expansion.
-If the consumer emerges too early, it may encounter a long initial period with no food or poor food quality.
-If it emerges too late, the speed at which the nutritional quality of the foliage degrades may outpace the consumer’s capacity to adjust physiologically, thus negatively impacting its fitness.
+If the consumer emerges too early, it may encounter a long period with no food or poor food quality.
+If it emerges too late, the nutritional quality of the foliage may degrade more quickly than the consumer can adjust physiologically, thus negatively impacting its fitness.

-The seasonal resting phase of many organisms is divided into two successive stages called endodormancy and ecodormancy in perennial woody plants, and diapause and quiescence in insects (Chuine and Régnière 2017).
-We will refer to the second stage of the seasonal resting period simply as the “resting period”.

-Science is currently unable to predict the direction or the magnitude of phenological mismatch between consumer and resource induced by climate change and the associated risks that it poses to species (Samplonius et al. 2021).

-While patterns of change in phenological synchrony are observed at an increasing rate because of climate change (Kharouba et al. 2018), they have been difficult to explain mechanistically.
+Predicting the direction and magnitude of climate-change indoced phenological shift and mismatch between consumer and resource and the associated risk that it poses to the species is difficult (Samplonius et al. 2021).
+While patterns of change in phenological synchrony are increasingly observed (Kharouba et al. 2018), they are difficult to explain mechanistically.
 Different mechanisms can lead to a phenological mismatch between a consumer and its resource.
 Different species can respond to different climatic factors or to the same factor but in a different way.
 Species can also face different constraints in phenological plasticity (Both and Visser 2001) or have different costs associated with phenological response (Gienapp and Visser 2006).
-Several studies using mechanistic approaches such as Delay Differential Equation (DDE) models began to tackle theses questions (Scranton and Amarasekare 2017; Amarasekare 2019).
-However, their parameterisation require detailed knowledge on species life traits.
+Several complex mechanistic modelling approaches have begun to explore how consumer—resource dynamics are expected to change across latitude under different scenarios (Scranton and Amarasekare 2017; Amarasekare 2019).
+Their parameterisation requires detailed knowledge on species’ life-history traits.

+We focus on climate-change effects on one particular aspects of the life cycle, namely, the emergence from a seasonal resting period (dormancy, diapause) and its effect on phenological synchrony between a consumer and its resource when both species respond to temperature.
+Resource consumption occurs after the end of both species’ resting period, which is often the case for insect herbivores in mid-high latitudes, and of crucial importance to the consumer (see above).
+We present a general but simple model for the end of the resting period that can be parametrized from field observations of physiological processes.
+We derive approximate formulae for the change in phenology in response to changing climates.
+Then we use a major insect pest of the Canadian boreal forest, the spruce budworm (SBW), and its main host, balsam fir, to investigate the phenological synchrony between budworm’s emergence from winter diapause and balsam fir’s budburst across a gradient of latitudes and a number of different future climates.